RuoyuChen10/SMDL-Attribution/README.md

 ## 🐳 Model Zoo

+**Note: Our method will no more support TensorFlow/Keras, but focus on PyTorch.**

 Recognition Models (Please download and put the models to the path `ckpt/keras_model`):

 | Datasets | Model |